-GEOG 422-3 Geography of World Trade This advanced
+GEOG 422-3 Geography of the World Economy This advanced seminar course surveys theoretical approaches in advanced seminar course surveys theoretical approaches in economic geography related to interpreting economic restructuring within the global economy, especially with regard to uneven development and its environmental impacts.
+Specific topics covered include world-systems theory, dependency theory and the eco-economy approaches, as well as the role of international agreements and trade and partnerships.

-seminar course develops an economic geography interpretation of issues related to economic restructuring within the global economy.
-Specific topics include industrial location theory, uneven development, and the role of public policy and international trade agreements.
+Prerequisites: 60 credit hours and GEOG 202-3, or

-Prerequisites: GEOG 202-3 or permission of the instructor Precluded: GEOG 622-3
+permission of the instructor Precluded: GEOG 622-3